virtualritz/polyhedron-ops/README.md

 cargo run --release --example playground"
 ```

-If you want to produce images like the one above you need to
+If you want to produce images like the ones above you need to
 [download the free version of the 3Delight renderer](https://www.3delight.com/download)
 and install that.
 After that, run the example with
 [ɴsɪ](https://crates.io/crates/nsi/) support: